tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 Otherwise, there is little difference to be seen between the different autoencoders.
 This is supported by the reconstruction errors over the whole test set.
-The table below lists the summed binary cross entropy averaged over the samples of the set.
+The table below lists the summed binary cross-entropy averaged over the samples of the set.

 |shallow|vanilla|stacked|sparse|denoising|
 |:-----:|:-----:|:-----:|:----:|:-------:|